cisco-en-programmability/dnacenter_wireless_client_monitoring/README.md

-# Cisco DNA Center Proximity App
+# Cisco DNA Center Wireless Clients Monitoring

 This repo is for an application that will monitor critical wireless clients connected to a Cisco DNA Center managed